jesusdaniel1901/money/README.md

 # Money

-This gem is to complete operation with money and currency conversion
+This gem is to complete operation with money and currency conversion.
+The main purpose of this gem is to show my skills on ruby, either way if you want to use it or if you want to contribute feel free to do it

 ## Installation